jeiglsperger/Master-Thesis/README.md

     **Arguments**

     **database_name** : *str*
-    > Name that the project should have.
+    > Name of the project that you want to evaluate.

     **print_data** : *bool*
     > Weather to print the test and fake dataset or not.